Craig Smith (ice hockey): Playing career

 On September 29, 2020, after nine seasons with Nashville, Smith informed the team that he would not sign a new contract with them and that he would become a free agent.
 On October 10, he signed a three-year, $9.3 million contract with the Boston Bruins.
 Smith played two and a half seasons in Boston (2020-2023) before being traded to the Washington Capitals during the 2022/23 NHL season.

 On May 19, 2021, Smith scored the Game 3 double overtime winner for the Bruins against the Washington Capitals, giving them a 2–1 series lead in their first round series.
 He scored a goal when Capitals goalie Ilya Samsonov misplayed the puck behind the net.
 Capitals captain Alex Ovechkin visibly scolded him in Russian after the game ended.
 The Bruins then went on to win the series against the Capitals in five games.

 On February 23, 2023, Smith (along with 3 draft picks) was traded from the Bruins to the Washington Capitals in exchange for Garnet Hathaway and Dmitry Orlov.
 Following the 2022/23 season Smith re-entered free agency and signed a one-year contract worth one million dollars with the Dallas Stars for the 2023/24 season on the first day of free agency.

 After one season with the Dallas Stars, Smith again became a free agent and signed a one-year, $1 million contract with the Chicago Blackhawks on July 1, 2024.
 On March 7, 2025, Smith was traded to the Detroit Red Wings, along with Petr Mrázek, in exchange for Joe Veleno.
 Prior to being traded, he recorded nine goals and seven assists in 40 games with the Blackhawks.

+After going un-signed through the 2025 offseason and first two months of the 2025–26 season, Smith announced his retirement from hockey on December 8, 2025.